Quick Start: LWR on Node.js

 file, and LWR serves the app on Heroku in the same way as it does locally.
 See Deploying with Git or the Deployment category in the Heroku Dev Center for more deployment options.

-If you're getting the idea that LWR projects are standard npm packages, you're right.
-You can use commands with LWR from typical package manager toolchains such as npm or Yarn.
+If you're getting the idea that LWR projects are standard NPM packages, you're right.
+You can use commands with LWR from typical package manager toolchains like NPM.

-If you run into errors or have a stale project, try the command yarn clean
+If you run into errors or have a stale project, try the command npm run clean

 .
 It removes the build directory and file cache.

-For example, using Yarn, you can run your LWR application in several different modes.
+For example, using NPM, you can run your LWR application in several different modes.

 MODE | Start Command | Module Format | File Watch | Bundling | Minification |